S89219/-giskard-892-/README.md

 # About Giskard
 **Giskard creates interfaces for humans to inspect AI models.
 It is  open-source & self-hosted.**

-Giskard allows to instantly see model's prediction to a given set of feature values.
-You can change the values directly in Giskard and see the changed prediction.
+Giskard lets you instantly see your model's prediction for a given set of feature values.
+You can set the values directly in Giskard and see the prediction change.

 Saw anything strange?
 Leave a feedback directly within Giskard, so that your team can explore the query that generated the faulty result.
-Designed for both tech and business users, Giskard is super intuitive to use!👌
+Designed for both tech and business users, Giskard is super intuitive to use! 👌

-And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools⤵️ <br/>
+And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools ⤵️ <br/>
 <p>
   <img width='600' src="readme/tools.png">
 </p>